Halsu/halsu-plugins-for-streaming/README.md

 A capture of the empty greenscreen used as a reference for the key.
 Particularly useful for pulling good key with uneven lighting or wrinkled backdrop.
 Requires a static camera for proper operation.

+This mode works best when using the alternative keying method.
+You may need to crank up white matte and saturation.

 ---

 ### Garbage Matte Image (B/W)